What data from 205 million private health insurance claims reveals about America’s opioid crisis

 Medication-assisted treatment (MAT) is the use of medications (like buprenorphine, methadone maintenance, and naltrexone) in conjunction with counseling and behavioral therapies to treat opioid use disorders and prevent opioid overdose.
 MAT is widely accepted as improving treatment outcomes for opioid use disorder—but each medication works differently.
 Naltrexone (Revia, Vivitrol) works by blocking the effects of opioids, especially in cases of overdose.
 Methadone and buprenorphine are opioids with unique properties that make them safe and effective for treating opioid use disorder.
 They work by occupying receptors in the brain, tricking them into thinking they’re receiving an opioid without producing the “high” caused by such drugs.

 Buprenorphine is relatively new to the market (released in 2002) and, unlike methadone, primary care physicians in the U.S. can prescribe it and patients can receive it at any pharmacy (not just specialized clinics, like in the case of methadone).
 Because of this, buprenorphine offers the unique opportunity to improve access to treatment for opioid use disorder across the country.
-So, we looked into where doctors are seeing these patients—and where they’re prescribing buprenorphine.

 Where do doctors see the most patients for opioid use disorder?